g0v1ndN/Python-Playground/README.md

 Welcome to my repository of fun Python projects for beginners!
 I created this repository to store the code for some of the projects I worked on when I was learning Python programming.
 These projects helped me practice different aspects of Python, such as working with strings, lists, loops and functions.

 ## Prerequisites:
-To run the code in this repository, you'll need to have Python 3 installed on your computer.
-Some basic knowledge of Python programming will also be helpful, including understanding of variables, data types, control structures, functions, and loops.
-You can use any development environment or Python IDE of your choice to run the code.
-The good news is that all the necessary code and resources are included in the repository.
-With these prerequisites met, you should be able to easily run and experiment with the Python code in this repository.
+- <b>Python 3 Installation:</b> To execute the code provided in this repository, ensure that you have Python 3 installed on your computer.
+- <b>Basic Python Knowledge:</b> Having a foundational understanding of Python programming is beneficial.
+Concepts like variables, data types, control structures, functions, and loops will be helpful in comprehending the code.
+- <b>Choice of Development Environment:</b> You can use any preferred development environment or Python Integrated Development Environment (IDE) to run the code.

 ## Usage Instructions: